openvstorage/ovs-documentation/knownissues.md

 Due to a [bug](https://bugs.launchpad.net/cinder/+bug/1478929) in Cinder it is not possible to add a vPool with the name of a vPool which was previously deleted.
 The issue only occurs on Juno and Kilo but not on Liberty.

-### Re-adding a vPool on OpenStack Cinder fails in case the manual changes were not undone.

-The issue is caused by entries which are manually added when setting up the vPool for use with Cinder the first time.
-Remove the Cinder vPool, manually edit `/etc/nova/nova.conf` and remove the instances path.
-Next restart the Nova services and follow the normal steps to add the vPool.

 ## vDisk Migration
 ### GUI hangs